allantargino/AzureIntelligence/README.md

 # AzureIntelligence

-This repository stores examples and demos using some of the resources avaiable in Azure for Computacional Intelligence.
+This repository stores examples and demos using some of the resources available in Azure for Computacional Intelligence.

 ## Avaiable Demos